mdvanes/stereo-8-aaos/README.md

   - Eject: `expo eject`
   - dir is created: android/
   - update `version code` in `android/app/build.gradle` and `app.json`
-  - settings.json is in gitigore, set on expo like this:
+  - OUTDATED (settings are loaded in the app now): settings.json is in gitigore, set on expo like this:
     - `base64 settings.json`
     - `eas secret:create` with SETTINGS_BASE64
   - still build with: `eas build -p android` (requires `npm i -g eas-cli`)